maflcko/b-c-gui-translations-review/reviews/de.md

         <source>The Bitcoin address to send the payment to</source>
         <translation>Die Zahlungsadresse der Überweisung</translation>

 YES
-The translation "Die Zahlungsadresse der Überweisung" is inaccurate and somewhat unclear in the Bitcoin context.
-It literally means "the payment address of the transfer," which is ambiguous and could confuse users.
-The original English clearly states "The Bitcoin address to send the payment to," so the translation should explicitly mention Bitcoin and the act of sending payment to that address.
+The German translation does not accurately reflect the source.
+"Die Zahlungsadresse der Überweisung" is ambiguous and does not specify that it pertains to a Bitcoin address, nor does it clarify that it is the address to which payment is to be sent.

 Correct translation:
-Die Bitcoin-Adresse, an die die Zahlung gesendet wird
+Die Bitcoin-Adresse, an die die Zahlung gesendet werden soll
 ```

 ```